 University Admission Requirements

-Visit UConn Admissions to review details of Admission to the University, including access to the application form that you can print directly from the Web.
+Visit UConn Admissions to review details of admission to the University, including access to the online application form.

 Questions regarding application deadlines, tuition, parking, fees, on campus housing, and regional campus enrollments can be sent by email to: firstname.lastname@example.org